tloehrlmu/PageTest/README.md

 Also,
 there is no space between the last character and the [^footNoteIdentifier]

+For some redundant information in the input or output cell, we `hide-input` or `hide-output` by adding the Tag.

 ### TODO:
 - domain name (feedback link)
 - chapter number